MostDeadDeveloper/BatiBot-The-Discord-Bot/README.md

 # Step 4 : Do this part if you have finished something and want to "submit your final answer".
 - Go to github and make a pull request and compare your forked branch to my main repository.
+- To make your first pull request go to your repository on GitHub and you will see a button on the top right corner “Compare & pull request”.
+Click on it.
+- At the bottom of the page add a description of what changes you have made.
+- Congratulations!
+You've just made your first pull request.

 -  Note : A pull request is where we evaluate and finalize your submitted work, and make any possible changes.
 In the industry, this process is also known as "code review".
+To learn more about how to make a pull request you can refer to this link for the official guide: https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request

 # Future Changes and Wants
     - Make Bot Mode like an actual bot, reacting to common messages that needs to be responded.
     - Shift to user and bot mode in any form of time, it is not only limited to after a new member joining
     - MAke a channel where they can talk to the bot asking some common or repetitive questions, if it is not in this channel the bot does not reply appropriately.